Financials and outlook

 OUTLOOK

-Previous guidance for 2023 (published on April 27, 2023): Dovre Group´s net sales are expected to improve from 2022 and the operating profit (EBIT) is expected to be about the same as in 2022.
+Previous guidance for 2024 (published on March 12, 2025): Dovre Group’s revenue is expected to be approximately 99 MEUR and the operating profit (EBIT) is expected to be approximately -22 MEUR.

 SHORT-TERM RISKS AND UNCERTAINTIES

-Dovre Group holds a minority share in SaraRasa Bioindo Pte.
-Ltd. (Bioindo), a company producing pellets from wood residue.
-Bioindo’s production unit is located in Indonesia and is thus exposed to high country risk.
-Other significant risks include risks relating to commercial agreements, especially feedstock purchase and end-product sale agreements.
+Dovre Group holds a minority stake in SaraRasa Bioindo Pte.
+Ltd. (Bioindo), a company producing pellets from wood waste.
+Bioindo’s production facility is located in Indonesia, a country with a high sovereign risk.
+Other key risks include those related to commercial agreements, particularly the procurement of raw materials and sales contracts for the final product.

 ACCOUNTING PRINCIPLES